RI-SE/ATOS/docs/Contributing/Issues/issues.md

 ## Using the issue tracker

-The [issue tracker](https://github.com/RI-SE/ATOS/issues) on the repo page is the preferred channel for [bug reports](#bugs) and features requests.
-If you want to submit a pull request that relates to a specific issue or bug, please select the bug in question and use the "create branch for this issue or link a pull request" option under the debelopment heading to link your pull request to the issue.
+The [issue tracker](https://github.com/RI-SE/ATOS/issues) on the repo page is the preferred channel for [bug reports](#bugs) and feature requests.
+If you want to submit a pull request that relates to a specific issue or bug, please select the bug in question and use the "create a branch for this issue or link a pull request" option under the development heading to link your pull request to the issue.

 ![image](https://github.com/RI-SE/ATOS/assets/10436623/adb9d512-ab25-4504-aa9d-63c95ba76c85)